zygos/wd-material/material/3-frameworks/1-spa/3-spa.md

 - Event Handling
 - Form Input Bindings
 - Lifecycle Hooks - the onMounted hook, no need to memorize the lifecycle diagram
-- Watchers - the `watch` function, deep watchers and eager watchers. `watchEffect`, callback flush timing and stopping the watcher is entirely optional.
+- Watchers - the `watch` function, deep watchers and eager watchers. `watchEffect`, callback flush timing, and stopping the watcher are optional.
 - Components Basics

-Try to notice how some of these new concepts are used in your previously created Vue project.
+Notice how some new concepts are used in your previously created Vue project.

-At this stage, your focus should be on gaining a broad yet shallow understanding of the Vue framework and its core concepts.
+At this stage, you should focus on gaining a broad yet shallow understanding of the Vue framework and its core concepts.
 This will enable you to look up necessary information and examples when needed.
 You will have plenty of opportunities to revisit and practice these ideas in the upcoming exercises.

-Allocate your time wisely to ensure you cover all the core topics even if that means not understanding a particular concept completely.
-For instance, you should be aware that Vue has a `watch` family of functions that are triggered when specified variables change.
-However, it's not necessary at this point to understand the differences between `watch`, `watchEffect`, or `watchPostEffect`.
+Allocate your time wisely to ensure you cover all the core topics, even if that means not understanding a particular concept completely.
+For instance, you should know that Vue has a `watch` family of functions triggered when specified variables change.
+However, it's unnecessary to understand the differences between `watch`, `watchEffect`, or `watchPostEffect`.

 ## Preparing a Boilerplate (0.5 hour)

-We're going to create a few simple Vue applications for our hands-on exercise.
+We will create a few simple Vue applications for our hands-on exercise.

 To save time on project setup, we suggest you clean up the project from the previous part and use it as a **boilerplate** for the upcoming exercises.
 In this context, a boilerplate refers to a standard project setup that can be used as a starting point for other projects.